Home Element Metal Vanadium

 The English chemist Henry Enfield Roscoe in 1831 first isolated the metal by hydrogen reduction of vanadium chloride (VCl2).

-In 1925, the American chemist John Wesley Marden and Malcolm N. Rich prepared the pure form of the metal (99.7 percent) by the reduction of vanadium pentoxide (V2O5) with calcium.
+In 1925, the American chemists John Wesley Marden and Malcolm N. Rich prepared the pure form of the metal (99.7 percent) by the reduction of vanadium pentoxide (V2O5) with calcium.

 Vanadium is the fifth most abundant transition metal and the twentieth most abundant element among all periodic table elements.
 It presents 0.0136 percent of the earth’s crustal rocks.

-Various minerals (carnotite, vanadinite, roscoelite), coal, and crude petroleum oils are the main source of vanadium.
+Various minerals (carnotite, vanadinite, roscoelite), coal, and crude petroleum oils are the main sources of vanadium.
 It occurs commercially in different countries like Venezuela, Mexico, China, South Africa, and Russia.

 Some mineral water springs and certain invertebrates and plants have a high concentration of vanadium in their body.